High Schools! Participate in the Research on Adaptation to Climate Change Project

 We strongly encourage individuals with disabilities, veterans, and students from traditionally underrepresented groups to apply.

-View Photos and the Itinerary from the 2012 Training Week at Saint Michael's College!
+View Photos from the 2013 Training Week at Saint Michael's College!

 VT EPSCoR Center for Workforce Development and Diversity